 Sundry social media obligations distract them as they try to work.
 According to neurologist Larry Rosen, your average employee focuses on a single task for only seven minutes before getting distracted.
 And the distraction is most likely a beeping, blinking, or buzzing phone because mobile device users check their phones about 150 times daily!

-The “overwhelmed” employee is not only standing in his own way but is also a drain on the company.
+The “overwhelmed” employee is not only standing in his/her own way but is also a drain on the company.
 About 65 percent of HR and training managers and business leaders recognize the sheer challenge of making these overwhelmed employees “learn.”

 The mind overloaded with information and constantly distracted by stimuli can learn only so much.